treeverse/lakeFS/docs/contributing.md

 ---
 layout: default
 title: Contributing
 description: lakeFS community welcomes your contribution.
-To make the process as seamless as possible, we recommend you read this contribution guide.
+To make the process as seamless as possible, we recommend reading this contribution guide first.
 nav_order: 55
 has_children: false
 ---